-Human coronavirusesHuman coronvaviruses (HCoV) were first identified in the 1960s from the naval cavities of patients with the common cold.
-Approximatley 30% of common colds are caused by two human coronaviruses - OC43 and 229E.
+Human coronaviruses (HCoV) were first identified in the 1960s in the noses of patients with the common cold.
+Two human coronaviruses are responsible for a large proportion of common colds OC43 and 229E.

 Cold- or flu-like symptoms usually set in from two to four days after coronavirus infection, and they are typically mild.